hosseinv93/rGB/README.md

 # Installation instructions

 First, set up ASPHERE package for inclusion using `make yes-ASPHERE` command.
-This package consists the potential file for original Gay-berne potential.
+This package consists the potential file for original Gay-Berne potential.
 Then, copy-paste `pair_rgayberne.cpp` and `pair_rgayberne.h` into the LAMMPS `src` directory.
 Filnaly, compile LAMMPS using the legacy Make procedure `make machine-name`, e.g., `make mpi`.

 # Usage instructions
 To use this potential in your simulation, use `pair_style rgayberne gamma upsilon mu cutoff`. `gamma`, `upsilon`, `mu` are re the same as the explained one in LAMMPS manual. `cutoff` is automatically set to the position of the original Gay-berne potential minimum.
-To satisfy LAMMPS, assig a large number to `cutoff`.
+To satisfy LAMMPS, assign a large number to `cutoff`.
 For example, two times of the largest diameter of the ellipsoids.

 # Citing this plugin